TrustedFirmwareWebsite/website/_pages/faq.md

           - title: Where can I find the TrustedFirmware.org developer Community Code of Conduct?
             content: |
               The Community Code of Conduct is [located here](https://developer.trustedfirmware.org/w/collaboration/community_guidelines/community_code_of_conduct/)
-          - title: Where can I find the archives of past presentations and meeting: |
+          - title: Where can I find the archives of past presentations and meeting?
+            content: |
               There are multiple locations useful historical presentation/meeting archives can be found:
               - TF-A Presentation archive is [located here](https://developer.trustedfirmware.org/w/tf_a/)
               - OP-TEE presentation archive is [located here](https://optee.readthedocs.io/en/latest/general/presentations.html)